erincatto/box2c/docs/simulation.md

 Sensor overlap detection is achieved using events, which are described below.

 ## Contacts
-Contacts internal objects created by Box2D to manage collision between pairs of shapes.
+Contacts are internal objects created by Box2D to manage collision between pairs of shapes.
 They are fundamental to rigid body simulation in games.

 ### Terminology